 An interview will be granted to those deemed qualified to attend the program based on the standards for admission and review of the submitted application packet.

-On the day of the interview, the applicant will have 10-15 minutes to write a short essay response to a general question and take a short spatial relationship quiz.
-The applicant will then be interviewed by a panel consisting of members of the admissions committee.
+On the day of the interview, the applicant will be given a timed activity to be completed prior to the start of the interview.
+After completing the activity, the applicant will be interviewed by a panel consisting of members of the committee.

 Shadowing or Work Experience